Skip to navigation Skip to content

 Residence requirements for PPL

-• on the date of birth/date of entry into care and on each of their PPL days, and
+• Post birth claims - date of birth/entry into care and on each of their PPL days

 Note: a PPL child does not have to meet any residence requirements for the customer to be eligible for PPL.
-However if a child is overseas and the PPL claimant is living in Australia it may be appropriate to discuss who has primary care of the child.
+However, if a child is overseas and the PPL claimant is living in Australia it may be appropriate to discuss who has care of the child.

 Newly Arrived Resident's Waiting Period (NARWP)

-New Australian residents claiming FTB Part A, PPL or DAP are subject to a NARWP if their first permanent resident or Partner Provisional visa (PPV) (subclasses 309 or 820) is granted on or after 1 January 2019.
+New Australian residents claiming FTB Part A and PPL are subject to a NARWP if their first permanent resident or Partner Provisional visa (PPV) (subclasses 309 or 820) is granted on or after 1 January 2019.

 • FTB Part A (including all additional and ancillary benefits and payments) - one or more periods totalling at least 52 weeks